theshashankpal/AOS-Assignment-1/readme.txt

 -----------------------------------------------------------------------------------------------------------------------
 HOW TO COMPILE :

+First : cd/assignment_1
-First run : make clean (to remove any unnecessary object and executable files) Then run : make
+Then run : make clean (to remove any unnecessary object and executable files) Lastly run : make
 -----------------------------------------------------------------------------------------------------------------------
 HOW TO RUN :

+First make sure you're in /assignment_1 directory.
-To run program, type following with required amount of arguments : ./output (even) (odd) (level)
+Then to run program, type following with required amount of arguments : ./output (even) (odd) (level)

 For ex : ./output 2 3 3